rudipsq/restaurant-1/notes.md

 - gutscheine update
 - change hamburger to corss when mobile menu is open?
 - speisen section: background, order, button larger?
-- speisen show all in swiper?
+- speisen "show all" in swiper?

 ## fixes